xyzmaps/xyz-documentation/docs/cli/basic-features.md

 xyzmaps space config spaceID --shared false
 ```

-Note that any Data Hub user will be able to read a space you have shared, and will be able to view a list all shared spaces.
+Note that any XYZ Maps user will be able to read a space you have shared, and will be able to view a list all shared spaces.

-If you want to selectively share a space, you should generate a token for just that space using the [Data Hub Console](https://xyz.api.here.com/console).
+If you want to selectively share a space, you should generate a token for just that space using the [XYZ Maps Console](https://localhost:8080/console).

 ##### Basic Options